ChrisWhealy/Cordova-Create/README.md

 * `proxy : Object`

   An object containing host name and port number for both HTTP and HTTPS proxies, and a Boolean flag to indicate whether the proxy settings should be used or not.

   Switching the use of a proxy server on or off is useful if you sometimes need to work outside a corporate network where the proxy settings are no longer needed.

 * `adjustConfigXml : Boolean`

-  A Boolean to decide whether or not the Cordova's project's `config.xml` file should be adjusted.
+  A Boolean to indicate whether or not the Cordova's project's `config.xml` file should be adjusted.

 * `configXmlWidget : [Object]`